mattchainsaw/haskell-tetris/README.md

 TODO:
-stop running into walls
+fix output buggy stuff
-stop hitting the ground and dying
+allow pieces to rotate when they are on the top row
-start killing blocks
+start killing blocks when a line forms
 Maybe consider something that isnt as stupid as ANSI